Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: Theory

-We turn now to the quantum jump regime where the clock signal is an aperiodic markov jump process.
-To see this we note that this requires a fast measurement rate $\Gamma$ such that the unconditional dynamics is under-damped.
-Thus we require $\Omega < \Gamma/2$, or in terms of the cavity driving field, $\Omega < 8\chi^2|E_0|^2/\kappa^3$.
-In this case the measurement rate $\Gamma$ is large and the qubit is rapidly dephased.
-We can then approximate the master equation in Eq. (\ref{displace_homodyne}) with a birth-death stochastic process for the occupation probabilities.
+We now turn to the quantum jump regime, where the clock signal is an aperiodic Markov jump process.
+To see this, we note that this requires a fast measurement rate ($\Gamma$) such that the unconditional dynamics is underdamped.
+Thus we require $2\Omega < \Gamma$, or in terms of the cavity driving field, $\Omega < 8\chi^2|E_0|^2/\kappa^3$.
+In this case, the measurement rate $\Gamma$ is large, and the qubit is rapidly dephased.
+Loosely speaking, we can say that in this limit, the energy dissipated due to the measurement channel exceeds the driving power responsible for quantum coherence.
+We can then approximate the master equation in Eq. (\ref{displace_homodyne}) with a classical Markov stochastic process for the occupation probabilities.
 This is given by

 where